 Sign up at your peril, because these guys are gonna spam you to high Heaven.
 I recently purged my Inbox of these and it was not a quick job!

-There are some great newsletters, but unfortunately, a lot of them are just creating hype around stocks as part of the pump and dump scheme (see above).
+There are some great newsletters out there, but unfortunately, a lot of them are just creating hype around stocks as part of the pump and dump scheme (see above) or they want you to pay to subscribe to their “exclusive club” that gives you an investing edge through their amazing “fool-proof strategies and stock picks.

 You can see an example here.